-METHODS & RESULTS: This prospective, multicenter trial investigated whether patients might benefit from OCT-guided PCI for mid/distal LMS according to a pre-specified protocol.
+Methods: This prospective, multicentre trial investigated whether patients might benefit from OCT-guided PCI for mid/distal LMS according to a pre-specified protocol.
 The primary endpoint was procedural success defined as follows: residual angiographic stenosis <50% + TIMI 3 flow in all branches + adequate OCT stent expansion (LEMON criteria).

-Seventy patients were included in the final analysis (median age: 72 (64-81) y, 73% male).
+Results: Seventy patients were included in the final analysis (median age: 72 [64-81] years, 73% male).
 The OCT pre-specified protocol was applied in all patients.
 The primary endpoint was achieved in 86% of subjects.
-Adequate stent expansion was observed in 86%, significant edge dissection in 30% and residual significant struts malapposition in 24% of the cases.
-OCT guidance modified operators’ strategy in 26% of the patients.
-The one-year survival free from major clinical adverse events was 98.6 (97.2-100) %.
+Adequate stent expansion was observed in 86%, significant edge dissection in 30% and residual significant strut malapposition in 24% of the cases.
+OCT guidance modified the operators’ strategy in 26% of the patients.
+The rate of one-year survival free from major adverse clinical events was 98.6% (97.2-100).

-CONCLUSION: This study is the first to report the feasibility and performance of OCT-guided LMS PCI according to a pre-specified protocol.
+Conclusions: This pilot study is the first to report the feasibility and performance of OCT-guided LMS PCI according to a pre-specified protocol.